chelsea1620/google-belay/README.txt

 On Ubuntu, PATH-TO-SDK is the path to the directory you unzipped appengine to (e.g. the directory that contains dev_appserver.py).

 For JavaScript, we use Jasmine.
-Run the tests by opening SpecRunner.html in a browser.
+Run the tests by opening SpecRunner files in a browser.
+SpecRunner contains unit tests for the JavaScript CapServer.
 WebSpecRunner contains more tests, but can't be run from file:/// urls, and must be accessed through a web server.
+AppSpecRunner requires that the bfriendr app be running on localhost:9009.